 Required preparation by students: read the compulsory course materials; prepare questions and cases; prepare individual and/or group presentations; find and analyse additional materials to prepare for such assignments.

 written exam part I (UN system): 40%

-take home paper exam part II (regional systems and application of law in practice): 40%
+take home paper exam part II (regional systems): 40%

 - Ilias Bantekas & Lutz Oette, International Human Rights Law and Practice, Cambridge University press, 2013 (first ed.) or 2016 (second edition) + additional materials.